History, tourist information, and nearby accommodation

 Harlech is one of the most popular castles in north Wales for visitors, and it is easy to see why.
 The location, atop a rocky outcrop overlooking the Cardigan Bay and the Irish Sea, is simply superb.
 The town of Harlech itself is not large, and most of its economy seems to revolve around tourism centred on the castle.

-Tip: Walk south along the main street from the castle, just past the town carpark.
-Within five minutes you will come to a small park and viewpoint which provides superb views north to the castle and Snowdonia beyond - this makes a great spot for photos of the castle (evening is best).
+Tip: Walk south along the main street from the castle, just past the town car park.
+Within five minutes you will come to a small park and viewpoint that provides superb views north to the castle and Snowdonia beyond - this makes a great spot for photos of the castle (evening is best).